 During the IPC, the candidate will be assessed on the following:

-Aircraft control skills – An IPC requires two or more different approaches.
+Aeroplane control skills – An IPC requires two or more different approaches.
+One of the approaches will be a RNAV/GNSS approach.
 For a satisfactory IPC, the pilot must be able to meet the Performance Criteria published for all the manoeuvres and tasks in the Flight Test Guide – Instrument Rating – Aeroplane (TP9939) or Helicopter (TP15099) for the instrument rating group held.
 If the pilot is flying a multi-engine aircraft, an approach with a simulated engine failure is essential.

 - Does the pilot maintain control of the aircraft when faced with a major distraction, and/or when flying the missed approach procedure?

-- Does the pilot demonstrate required knowledge and proficiency in using avionics and aircraft systems, including GPS moving maps and the autopilot?
+- Does the pilot demonstrate required knowledge and proficiency in using installed avionics and aircraft systems, including installed GNSS moving maps and autopilot?